Xiyi Chen

 report / slides / code

-We improved SMPLify-X optimization pipeline by applying keypoints blending and a stronger pose prior for robust human mesh inference on partially-observed human images.
+We improve the SMPLify-X optimization pipeline by applying keypoints blending and a stronger pose prior for robust human mesh inference on partially-observed human images.

 Leveraging Motion Imitation in Reinforcement Learning for Biped Character